fireinrain/github-trending/TrendsHist.md

 ## All language

+* 【2025-10-15】[chili\-chips\-ba / wireguard\-fpga](https://github.com/chili-chips-ba/wireguard-fpga) - Full\-throttle, wire\-speed hardware implementation of Wireguard VPN, using low\-cost Artix7 FPGA with opensource toolchain  If you seek security and privacy, nothing is private in our codebase  Our door is wide open for backdoor scrutiny, be it related to RTL, embedded, build, bitstream or any other aspect of design and delivery package  Bujrum!
+* 【2025-10-15】[KellerJordan / modded\-nanogpt](https://github.com/KellerJordan/modded-nanogpt) - NanoGPT (124M) in 3 minutes
+* 【2025-10-15】[volcengine / MineContext](https://github.com/volcengine/MineContext) - MineContext is your proactive context\-aware AI partner（Context\-Engineering+ChatGPT Pulse）
 * 【2025-10-14】[nitrojs / nitro](https://github.com/nitrojs/nitro) - Next Generation Server Toolkit  Create web servers with everything you need and deploy them wherever you prefer
 * 【2025-10-12】[QwenLM / Qwen3\-VL](https://github.com/QwenLM/Qwen3-VL) - Qwen3\-VL is the multimodal large language model series developed by Qwen team, Alibaba Cloud
 * 【2025-10-12】[davila7 / claude-code-templates](https://github.com/davila7/claude-code-templates) - CLI tool for configuring and monitoring Claude Code